 You'd think a new annual licence would last a year, yet for many they won't.
 That's because when you get a new licence it expires the following year at the end of the month prior to the one you purchased it in, NOT exactly a year after you bought it.

-So if you bought a licence on 15 May 2016, it would run for the remainder of that month and for the following 11 months, until the end of April 2017.
+So if you bought a licence on 15 February 2019, it would run for the remainder of that month and for the following 11 months, until 31 January 2020.

 The only way you can be sure to get the full 12 months is to buy at the start of the month, so make sure you do this (or as near as you can to then so you're not without a licence when you need one) to get the maximum value.